 The proposals will need to be screened within the College of Engineering.
 If there are multiple proposals we ask that Dean Ashford determine which proposal will represent the college and Oregon State University for submission to NSF by the full proposal deadline of May 27, 2014.

 Guidance for preparation of societal, ethical, economic and/or environmental issues relevant to nanotechnology focused letter of intent to the Research Office:

 - Title of Project

-- Describe the proposed project
+- Description of proposed project

 - Statement on focused societal, ethical, economic and/or environmental issues relevant to nanotechnology

 - Letters of Intent are limited to two pages (single-spaced, 12 pt. font).

 - Submit electronically as a MSWord or PDF document to: firstname.lastname@example.org